soyuka/esql/README.md

 var_dump($esql->map($stmt->fetch()));
 ```

-[Jump to the documentation](#documentation) or [read this blog article](https://soyuka.me/esql-alternative-to-doctrine-query-language-why/) to know more.
+[Jump to the documentation](#documentation) or [read this blog article](https://soyuka.me/esql-alternative-to-doctrine-query-language-why/) to see it in action.

 ## API Platform bridge